thijssmudde/react-leaflet-locate-control/README.md

 # react-leaflet-locate-control

-Plugin for React-Leaflet to display fullscreen control
+Plugin for React-Leaflet to display locate control

 Thanks to https://github.com/domoritz/leaflet-locatecontrol/ on which this react plugin is 100% based on.